apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 ## Special considerations for TVM

 The TVM comunity has some special considerations that require deviation from the simple docs style outlined by Divio.
 The first is that there is frequently overlap between the user and developer communities.
 Many projects document the develper and user experience with separate systems, but it is appropriate to consider both in this system, with differentiations where appropriate.
 As a result the tutorials and how-tos will be divided between "User Guides" and "How-to Guides".

 The next is that there are special topics within the TVM community that benefit from additional attention.
 These topics include, but are not limited to, microTVM and VTA.
 Special "Topic Guides" can be created to index existing material, and provide context on how to naviagate that material most effectively.

 To facilitate newcomers, a special "Getting Started" section with installation instructions, a overview of why to use TVM, and other first-experience douments will be produced.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 ## Document Organization

-### L3 - Top Level
+### Top Level Organization

 * Getting Started
 * User Guide
-* TVM Topic Guide
+* Topic Guide
 * Developer Guide
 * TVM Architecture Guide
 * API Reference (reference)
 * Index

-### L3 - Major Sections
+### Organization with Major Sections

 * Getting Started
   * About TVM
   * Installing TVM
-  * TVM Contributor Guide
+  * Contributor Guide
 * User Guide
   * Tutorial
   * How To
-* TVM Topic Guide
+* Topic Guide
   * MicroTVM Guide (index to existing docs)
   * VTA (index to existing docs)
 * Developer Guide
-  * TVM Contributor Tutorial (new, to be written)
+  * Contributor Tutorial (new, to be written)
   * How To
-* TVM Architecture Guide
+* Architecture Guide
   * Architecture Overview (new, diagram/map, to be written)
-  * …
+  * ...
 * API Reference (reference)
   * Generated C++ Docs…
   * Generated Python Docs…
 * Index

-### L3 - Detailed Description
+### Organization with Detailed Description

 * Getting Started
   * About TVM
   * Installing TVM
   * Contributor Guide
-    * TVM Community Guideline
+    * Community Guideline
     * Performing Code Reviews
     * Committer Guide
     * Writing Document and Tutorials